By LaPora Lindsey

 “Wow,” said Smallfish, “your growth and has really made a difference.”

 This story shares the truth that living a life of the expected and well prepared may leave less stress, but it may also take with it all of the opportunities for a story to be created.
-And I know this to be true because of my account.
+Let me share with you a story of my account…

-At some point in my life, I became comfortable and took fewer risks and more certainty roads.
+At some point in my life, I became comfortable and took fewer risks and more roads of certainty.
 I had become predictably strategic.
 As I read through that list, it quickly demonstrated how well I avoided obstacles and challenges.
 It was disheartening to realize that the 10-year-old version of myself was more courageous than the 30 something woman I had become—that had to change.

 I was taking a risk and reaping the consequences, both good and bad!
 And through it all, I saw myself growing and maturing, a lot like Thefish.
-As I became grateful for what I had, especially the rejections and dismissals, I quickly found myself yearning to challenge myself.
+As I became grateful for what I had, especially the rejections and dismissals, I quickly found myself appreciating who I was and the value that offered, and also yearning to challenge myself to try something new.